 Coconut oil has many benefits, both orally and topically, for dogs.
 Learn how much to give your dog based on weight.

-CocoTherapy blew my mind in 2018 when I listened to the founders speak on the many benefits.
+CocoTherapy blew my mind in 2018 when I listened to the founders speak on its many benefits.
 I immediately began adding a spoonful to my dogs' meals, only to discover that not all dogs like coconut oil.
 Bummer.
-Today, our dogs get coconut oil regularly; I've learned to be clever about how to feed coconut oil to my dogs.
+Today, our dogs get coconut oil regularly; I've learned to be clever about how to feed it to them.
 Plus, I alternate between coconut oil and MCT oil.

 But first, let's talk about why I add coconut oil to my dogs' diet.